jeffallen13/ofac/README.md

 ## Data Outputs

+The system produces two datasets, which ship in the `data/` folder.
+Researchers who are only interested in the datasets can simply download them for further use.

 ### OFAC List (ofac_list.csv)
 Record of sanctioned entities with temporal tracking.
 All dates are end-of-month.
 Key temporal fields:
 - Rep_date: Month-end date when information was observed/reported beginning in April 2022